-The food is kept out on the table all day to be shared with neighbors and other guests.
+Before serving the food is blessed at church or home.
+It is then kept out on the table all day to be shared with neighbors and other guests.
 It is a great festival day, that extends beyond those whose name day it is, as anyone may invite guests for lunch or dinner.
 The day ends with songs and fun.

 Saint Nicholas is one of the most celebrated saints in Bulgaria where many churches and monasteries are dedicated to him.
 It is also the professional day for Bulgarian bankers.

 Recipes and instructions to make a Bulgarian fish dish with ricenext country